sniro84/FSJS-Techdegree-Project10-Full-Stack-App-with-React-and-a-REST-API/readme.md

-# Project #10 - Full Stack App with React and a REST API
+# Treehouse Techdegree Capstone Project - Full Stack App with React and a REST API

 The final project in the Full Stack JavaScript Techdegree.